martinmckenna/Contact-Book-App/README.md

 #### launch in command line by typing `meteor`

 # TODO
-* Phone Input Form Validation
+* Phone Input Form Validation -- done!
-* After new entry submits, scroll to the entry and highlight
+* After new entry submits, scroll to the entry and highlight --highlighting, but scrolling may take an npm package
 * search function
 * prevent duplicate entries
 * clean form submission
+* Add user accounts